-OTD 5450: ENVIRONMENTAL FACTORS IMPACTING OCCUPATIONAL PERFORMANCE

-This course provides an in-depth understanding of the psychological, social, political, physical, and cultural elements of the environment that influence public health, participation, well-being and quality of life.
-Disability, as the consequence of environmental barriers and the relationship between the person and environments across the life span, will be discussed.
+OTD 5450: ENVIRONMENTAL FACTORS IMPACTING OCCUPATIONAL PERFORMANCE of environmental barriers and the relationship between the person and environments across the life span, will be discussed.
 Disability prevention will be addressed.
 Assessment and intervention strategies that maximize participation in daily activities and prevent disabilities will be examined in home, school, workplace, and other community settings.